Vector Values

 - List-of-vectors as a property — not supported.
 See Storage.

-POST /queryignoresparams; embed the vector in the query text or use an in-process binding. - Dimension ≤ 4096.
+$q::VECTOR<COORD>(DIM)when the query needs a typed vector. - Dimension ≤ 4096.
 Hard cap at construction time.

 - Ordering by a vector column is unspecified.
 Order by a scalar score instead.

-See also the Cypher support matrix (§13a) for the engine-side behaviour grid.
+See also the Cypher support matrix (§13b) for the engine-side behaviour grid.

 See also